These Site Terms and Conditions (the “Terms”) is a legally binding

 As mentioned above, if you are concerned about attempts to match your IP address to your identity, you may wish to use an

 anonymous browsing service or attempt some means to obfuscate your real IP address.
 If so, you may try to use anonymous

 24. Facebook Application

-We always do this with your conscious consent and in a way where the you have to explicitly confirm the sharing of
+We always do this with your conscious consent and in a way where you have to explicitly confirm and proceed with the sharing of

 an article.
 We never auto-post anything on your behalf.
 We also do not store any personal information from your Facebook

 Our Site may include hyperlinks or hypertexts that, when used by you, may forward to other portals or Internet websites that